 Table of Content

 Single Touch Payroll (STP) is Australia’s payday reporting system for employers.
 When you pay employees, STP-enabled payroll software sends pay, PAYG withholding and superannuation liability information to the Australian Taxation Office (ATO).
-It does not replace paying staff, issuing payslips, paying super or keeping payroll records; it is the reporting layer attached to those payroll steps.
+STP software is the payroll tool or service that connects the reviewed pay run to that reporting step.

-For a small business, the practical job is to set up payroll correctly before the first live pay run.
-Employee details, pay items, tax settings, super settings and STP connection details all need to line up before you lodge anything.
+For a small business, the practical job is to set up payroll correctly before the first live pay run and review it when the year changes.
+Employee details, pay items, tax settings, super settings, July 2026 PAYG withholding updates and STP connection details all need to line up before you lodge anything.

 Quick answer